Healthy and Unhealthy Spirituality

 a guide to how so many groups can go so terribly wrong.
 This is offered to help you save yourself and anyone else you know from the clutches of any disempowering cult groups that might have sucked you or your loved ones into the quicksand of religious dysfunction.

 In all of this, let us again recall Jalaluddin Rumi's words, "Counterfeiters exist because there is such a thing as real Gold."
 We can find the real Gold of truly authentic spirituality and God-Realization, we don't need the hucksters, charlatans and pretenders.
-(And let us pray: may God bless, heal and awaken these dear souls and all souls at their earliest possible convenience!)
+(And let us pray: may God bless, heal and awaken these dear souls and all souls sooner than later!)